 August 10, 2021

-Live interactive products that allow people to live, work, play, and learn together is the future.
+Live interactive videos in the products that allow people to live, work, play, and learn together is the future.
 The onset of the global pandemic led us to use video conferencing tools, such as Zoom, for interacting with people.

 Settling into this new reality, builders (aka developers) are coming up with great ideas about how video conferencing is not the central fabric but an enabler in a shared environment.